dhandeo/potts-simulation/readme.rst

-POTS model simulation running withing browser
+POTTS model simulation running within browser
 =============================================

 General description
 -------------------

 - About 100 squares each running a simulation
-- Each simulation 5x5 or 10x10 grid
+- Each simulation: 5x5 or 10x10 grid

 Container class
 ---------------